Gophers' underdog mentality exemplified by senior transfer E.J. Stephens

-Walking off the court after the Gophers' only loss this season, last week against Michigan State, E.J.
+Walking off the court after the Gophers' only loss this season, last week against No. 19 Michigan State, E.J.
 Stephens witnessed something from the Williams Arena crowd that startled him.

 "We heard the fans cheering and they were standing up for us," the senior guard said.
 "They appreciated our effort, win or lose."

 There's no better example than Stephens.
-On Tuesday against Texas A&M Corpus-Christi at Williams Arena, he'll already match as many starts (10) as he had the last two years combined at Lafayette College.
+On Tuesday against Texas A&M-Corpus Christi at Williams Arena, he'll already match as many starts (10) as he had the past two years combined at Lafayette College.

 "I had one Division I offer coming out of high school," Stephens said.
 "Now, to be able to play in Crisler Center and get a big road win at Michigan, this is such a blessing."

-Despite starting only three games last year, the 6-3 Fort Lauderdale, Fla. native averaged 16.4 points and was named All-Patriot League second team.
-That caught the eye of Johnson, who was recruiting him in the transfer portal as an Xavier assistant before getting hired as the Gophers head coach this spring.
+Despite starting only three games last year, the 6-3 Plantation, Fla., native averaged 16.4 points and was named All-Patriot League second team.
+That caught the eye of Johnson, who was recruiting him in the transfer portal as an Xavier assistant before getting hired as Gophers coach this spring.

+“You've got a lot of guys who have played in a lot of big-time games and crucial moments.
+No matter where we play, no matter how fans are going to be, we're going to play like [Johnson] wants us to play.”

 Stephens is third on the Gophers in scoring (10.9), second in steals (1.6), and first in three-point shooting percentage (44.7).
-Johnson didn't expect even those numbers from him.
+Johnson wasn't expecting those numbers.

 Stephens' father, Dwight, has been calling his son a "glue guy" from the youth level through St. Thomas Aquinas High School in Florida to his stint at Lafayette.

-"I sat down one holiday and put a highlight tape together," Stephens' father said.
+"I sat down one holiday and put a highlight tape together," Dwight Stephens said.
 "I sent it out to a bunch of colleges.
 And most of them were mid-majors.
 Lafayette assistant [Pat Doherty] saw the highlight tape and reached out.
 Within two weeks, E.J. had an offer, but he was the only one who responded."

 More than 25 pounds heavier and much stronger since high school, Stephens increased his scoring average every season from his freshman year until his senior season at Lafayette.
 He showed up to a Big Ten team this year as an athletic slasher and reliable three-point threat and defender.